gbdev/pandocs/src/About.md

 By clicking on the <i class="fa fa-bars"></i> icon you will toggle an interactive table of contents to navigate the document.
 You can also use <kbd>→</kbd> and <kbd>←</kbd> keys on your keyboard to go to the following and previous page.

-The <i class="fa fa-paint-brush"></i> lets you choose among 5 different themes and color schemes to please your reading experience.
+That <i class="fa fa-paint-brush"></i> lets you choose among 5 different themes and color schemes to please your reading experience.

 You can search anywhere by pressing <kbd>s</kbd> on your keyboard or clicking the <i class="fa fa-search"></i> icon.